foundry-vtt-community/wiki.js/setup/hosting/AWS-hosted-foundry-scripted.md

 # Create a foundry server on AWS

+Following this page you will create a server on AWS with an API Gateway to manage starting and stopping.
+If you don't know what an API is: In this case it is simply a URL you use to start and stop your machine and to add the IP adresses for you and your friends to your storage (s3) and to your server (so only you and your friends can use it)
 Based on the two excellent tutorials on this wiki: [Self-Hosting-on-AWS](/en/setup/hosting/Self-Hosting-on-AWS) and [Ubuntu-VM](/en/setup/hosting/Ubuntu-VM) I scripted their solutions using cloudformation.
 You only need to get a few values to fill (will point out where to find them) in the script:

   - EC2 AMI